-Climate change, in both scale and potential impact, is a security risk that will affect our most basic resources, from food to water to energy.
-The national and international security communities understands these risks, and have already taken meaningful actions to address them.
-But progress in mitigating, preventing, preparing for, and adapting to these risks will require that policy-makers, thought leaders and the public take them seriously.
+Climate change, in both scale and potential impact, is a strategically-significant security risk that will affect our most basic resources, from food to water to energy.
+National and international security communities, including militaries and intelligence agencies, understand these risks, and have already taken meaningful actions to address them.
+However, progress in comprehensively preventing, preparing for, adapting to and mitigating these risks will require that policy-makers, thought leaders and publics take them seriously and act accordingly

 CCS was founded in 2010 by Francesco Femia and Caitlin Werrell.

 The Center for Climate and Security is a non-partisan institute of the Council on Strategic Risks, a non-profit organization.